 In this scenario, allocating access according to roles is a useful approach.
 When a new child joins the team, she is issued a player uniform and a read-only copy of the roster.
 She is given a game and practice schedule and the combination to her locker.
 Nobody has to consider whether she needs a key to the cash register or a pair of referee’s orange armbands.

 The same principle can apply to businesses and other institutions.
 Here are a few examples of RBAC in action:

 An HR manager at a large enterprise is authorized to add, change, or delete employee records for anyone in the organization (except herself, see separation of duties) but has no access to the customer database.

 A member of the sales team at a medium-sized IT vendor is assigned a role that allows him to update the customer database, but he is unable to view the details of employee records other than his own.

 A doctor at a large hospital has access to complete patient records, while the receptionist can access only basic contact information.

 Benefits of Role-Based Access Control

-As you can see from these examples, RBAC provides a layer of security without interrupting peoples’ ability to do their jobs.
+As you can see from these examples, RBAC provides a layer of security with right-sized access.
 Here are the three primary benefits of role-based access control.

 The RBAC principle of separation of duties (SoD) improves security even more by precluding any employee from having sole power to handle a task.
 With SoD, even bad-actors within the organization are limited in the damage they can cause.